Splitting Distance

 Splitting Distance builds on the artist’s formal interest in rocks and the narrative potential of geology, the description of landscapes, their formation, and their capacity to provide an understanding of their duration, scale, and geographic spread.
 Here, these geological narratives give way to a story of settlement, trade and the other means by which these rocks travel—large deposits of ballast are found in ports frequented by colonists across the Eastern shores of North America—splitting these narratives apart and offering a way for the artist to explore her connection to this location, where she has seasonally relocated as a teaching artist for nearly a decade, and a disconnected relationship with the European continent where her family migrated from.

-Thanks to the Region of Waterloo Arts Fund, Pat the Dog, and the Exhibition Assistance Program at the Ontario Arts Council for their financial support of this work.
-Special thanks to the Cape Breton Fossil Centre for their logistical support of this project.
+Thanks to the Region of Waterloo Arts Fund, Pat the Dog, and the Exhibition Assistance Program at the Ontario Arts Council for their financial support in preparing this work for the exhibition at The Red Head Gallery.
+Special thanks to the Cape Breton Fossil Centre for logistical support of this project.